f5devcentral/ansible-role-bigiq_migrate_apps/README.md

 Performs a series of steps needed to Migrate AS3 application service(s) with its referenced objects from a BIG-IP to another BIG-IP.

-Limitations:
+Example: Migration from a BIG-IPs in

+Limitations/Prerequisites:

+- both devices need to be managed by BIG-IQ
-- only migrate AS3 application services
+- migration of AS3 application services only
-- migration per AS3 tenants
+- migration is per AS3 tenants
 - migration of 1 tenant at a time
-- migration to a new tenant (same tenant name not supported)
+- app services have to be migrated to a **new tenant** (same tenant name not supported)
-- AS3 /Common/shared tenant not supported
+- AS3 ``/Common/shared`` tenant not supported
-- referenced objects must be located in /Common and have a unique name
+- referenced objects must be located in /Common and have a unique name across BIG-IQ
-- referenced objects migrated: SSL Certificate and Key, Security Logging Profile, WAF Policy
+- referenced objects supported:
-- SSL objects must be managed on BIG-IQ [more info](https://techdocs.f5.com/en-us/bigiq-7-1-0/managing-big-ip-devices-from-big-iq/ssl-certificates.html)
+  - SSL Certificate and Key (must be managed on BIG-IQ ([more info](https://techdocs.f5.com/en-us/bigiq-7-1-0/managing-big-ip-devices-from-big-iq/ssl-certificates.html)))
+  - Security Logging Profile
+  - WAF Policy

+If you are interested for other type of objects, [open an issue on GitHub](https://github.com/f5devcentral/ansible-role-bigiq_migrate_apps/issues).

 ## Role Variables